Ernawaty2024/Citi_Bike_Viz/README.md

 - Ride ID
 - Start and End Time
--Start and End Station Names
+- Start and End Station Names
--Latitude and Longitude Coordinates of Stations -Rideable Type (Classic or Electric Bike)
+- Latitude and Longitude Coordinates of Stations
+- Rideable Type (Classic or Electric Bike)
--User Type (Member or Casual)
+- User Type (Member or Casual)
--Trip Duration
+- Trip Duration
 -Timespan: Data from multiple periods (months and/or years) can be combined to assess trends over time.
 The timespan used in this analysis depends on the phenomena identified.

 ## Project Usage and Methodology: